iSagdiev/rsschool-cv/cv.md

 4. Skills JS, HTML, CSS - ***beginner***
 5. Code examples None
 6. Experience [codewars](https://www.codewars.com/users/tenassy/completed)
 7. Education
    * [htmlacademy](https://htmlacademy.ru/profile/id480913)
    * rsschool - ***just started***
 8. I passed IELTS in May 2018, my score was **6.5**.
 I’m working in Huawei Tech Investment Company for 3 years as Bidding Engineer, so have contacts with my colleagues around the world every day.
-I’ve supported huge amount of projects in English, arranged trainings, workshops and etc. So I can surely say that I have huge experience in English.
+I’ve supported huge amount of projects in English, arranged trainings, workshops and etc. So I can surely say that I have big experience in English.